wbyoung/jsi-members/README.md

 off of this and absolutely should not use it in production.

 ## JavaScript Immersion Members

+Samuel Averett

 Carlo De Gregorio

 Josh (j.allentucker@gmail.com)

-Samuel Averett
+Adam Horak

 Tian Song

+Grant Stampfli

 Dmitry White

-Adam Horak

 ### Instructor

 Whitney Young
 whitney@portlandcodeschool.com